 HOUSTON — Developers report a favorable conclusion to the first phase of the long-running Robotic Refueling Mission (RRM) under way outside the International Space Station, the joint NASA/Canadian Space Agency initiative intended to demonstrate technologies to extend the operations of aging satellites.
 The $22.6 million, three-year RRM, a three-dimensional task board the size of a washing machine with a toolkit developed by Goddard Space Flight Center, was launched in July 2011 aboard ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Robotic Satellite Refueling Demo Looks To Possible Cryo Transfers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Robotic Satellite Refueling Demo Looks To Possible Cryo Transfers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.